steqeq/0000/docs/reference/env-variables.rst

         | Causes errors to be emitted instead of warnings.
       - ON, OFF

-The following table contains the environment variables effecting the opencl backend of project clr.
+The following table contains the environment variables effecting the opencl and hipamd backend of project clr.

 .. list-table::
     :widths: 85,15